Demagalawrence/-movie-ticket-application/README.md

 - Do not commit real secrets.
 Use environment variables or a secrets manager.
 - Use a proper WSGI/ASGI server (gunicorn/uvicorn+daphne) behind a reverse proxy.
 - Use a persistent session backend (cache/DB) for multi-instance deployments.
-- Configure MongoDB with credentials, TLS, and timeouts.

 ## License
 Add your preferred license here (e.g., MIT).